-This makeup remover is my holy grail makeup remover of life.
+This Bioderma Sensibio H20 Micellar Water makeup remover is my holy grail makeup remover of life.
 It’s completely odourless, it is not greasy, sticky or drying, and it works perfectly with my sensitive skin.
 Bonus: because it removes makeup efficiently enough, you can get away with just using this and not following with a wash on those lazy, tipsy, 3am nights.

 This year was the first time I incorporated a serum in my routine.
 I never used serums before but it’s crazy how much of a difference you notice in your skin when you do.
-This classic hyaluronic acid serum really sinks deeply into my pores and hydrates beautifully to the point were even after a long day, my skin does not look tired or dry.
+This classic The Ordinary Hyaluronic Acid 2% + B5 really sinks deeply into my pores and hydrates beautifully to the point were even after a long day, my skin does not look tired or dry.
 My 32 year old self is happy about this.

 Facial oils scared me at first but after giving them a chance, they have hands down changed my life.
 Because of my acne history, I hesitated using oils on my face for the fear of it breaking me out, but that is not the case at all, at least not the natural oils I’ve tried.
-For a dry face like mine, this rose hip seed oil is heaven-sent.
+For a dry face like mine, this The Ordinary 100% Organic Cold Pressed Rose Hip Seed Oil is heaven-sent.
 It’s rich (hence, why it’s perfect for nighttime) and I wake up the next morning with incredibly, soft, clear, silky skin.
 And the best part, this is under $10.
 Bonus tip: apply some on your lips and you will also wake up with satin soft lips.

-This oil is lighter than the rose hip seed oil I use at night, so it’s perfect for the daytime and it provides a light base under makeup.
-It feels and smells amazing on the skin and my makeup looks dewy and healthy over this.
+This Holistic Vanity Comforting Camellia Oil makes my skin so soft but not oily for the daytime.
+It also provides a great light base under makeup, and It smells amazing. my makeup looks dewy and healthy over this.
 And even on the days that I don’t wear makeup, my skin looks natural glowy and healthy.

-To lock in all the moisture to last all day, this soothing face lotion does the trick.
+To lock in the moisture for the rest of the day, this Pure + Simple Skin Softening Moisture Lotion is perfect for daytime moisture.
 It’s a light cream packed with rose oil and vitamin E that absorbs nicely so it does not feel greasy or heavy at all.

 WEEKLY TREATMENTS (or whenever I feel like I need it)

-On the days I feel like I need to up the ante on clarifying my face, this charcoal mask has been wonderful.
+On the days I feel like I need to clarify my face, this Origins Clear Improvement Charcoal Mask has been wonderful.
 It draws out impurities and unclogs my pores to make way for the above-mentioned products to penetrate better into my skin.
 My face just feels rejuvenated and detoxified after I wash off this mask.